yktoo/yktoo.com/content/blog/posts/0748/index.en.md

 But perhaps the most important factor is its extensive standard library and the availability of thousands of third-party open-source libraries, which can be added to the project with a single `go get …` command.

 Two of such libraries — [gompd](https://github.com/fhs/gompd) for interacting with the MPD and [gotk3](https://github.com/gotk3/gotk3) providing bindings for GTK — made it possible to develop an almost fully-functional Sonata clone in just a couple of weeks.

+If you're also interested in learning the language I'd recommend the official [Tour of Go](https://tour.golang.org/) tutorial, where you can also run code snippets right away.
+And this great 7-hour video thoroughly explaining all major aspects of Go:

+{{< youtube "YS4e4q9oBaU" >}}

 {{< /spoiler >}}

 Practically, I can say Ymuse handles my **12K+**-track playlist some two to three times faster than Sonata, and that can perhaps be further optimised.